The Santa Clause: Plot

 Scott sets out to deliver gifts with Charlie in tow.
-Upon arriving at Laura and Neil's home, Scott is arrested inside the house while Charlie waits for him in the sleigh.
-The elves send a team to break him out of jail.
-Scott returns Charlie to his house and insists he spend Christmas Eve with Laura and Neil.
-His heartfelt speech to Charlie about the importance of everyone in the family convinces Laura and Neil that he is Santa.
-Laura burns the court documents suspending Scott's visitation rights, and tells Scott he can visit anytime.
-Bernard appears and tells Charlie that any time he shakes his magical snow globe, his father will appear.
-Before leaving, Scott gives Laura and Neil the two Christmas presents that they never got as children, which had caused their disbelief in Santa.
-Scott's takeoff from the roof proves his identity to the police and a crowd of witnesses outside the house.

-Shortly after Scott leaves, Charlie summons him back with the snow globe and Laura agrees to let Charlie go with Scott in the sleigh to finish delivering the presents.
+Upon arriving at Laura and Neal's home, Scott is arrested inside the house while Charlie waits for him in the sleigh.
+The elves eventually break him out of jail.
+Scott returns Charlie to his house and insists he spend Christmas Eve with Laura and Neal.
+His heartfelt speech to Charlie about the importance of everyone in the family convinces Laura and Neal that he is Santa.
+Laura burns the court documents suspending Scott's visitation rights, and tells him he can visit anytime.
+According to Bernard, any time Charlie shakes his snow globe, his father will appear.
+Before leaving, Scott gives Laura and Neal the two presents that they never got as children, which caused their disbelief in Santa.
+His takeoff from the roof proves his identity to the police and various witnesses outside the house.
+After Scott leaves, Charlie summons him back with the snow globe, and Laura agrees to let them go together in the sleigh to finish delivering the presents.